glassflow/glassflow-examples/use-cases/classified-ads-enrichment/README.md

 ## Installation

 We'll use the [GlassFlow CLI](https://learn.glassflow.dev/docs/get-started/glassflow-cli) to create a new space and configure the data pipeline.
-There are two options for data producers:

-- Use Python script `fake_producer.py` with the Faker library to generate mock clickstream data and push it to GlassFlow.
-You do not need to Set Up Google Analytics 4 API in this case.
-- Use the Google Analytics 4 Data API integration example code in `ga_producer.py` Python script to push real-time report events to GlassFlow.
-Learn to how [set up Google Analytics API](#steps-to-set-up-google-analytics-4-api).

 1. Clone the `glassflow-examples` repository to your local machine: